mebusy/notes/dev_notes/AI_CS188.md

 ## Quiz: Safe Passage

  - Problem: eat all dots while keeping the ghosts permanent-scared
+    - ghosts don't respawn alive
  - What does the state space have to specify?
     - (agent position, dot booleans, power pellet booleans, remaining scared time)
+    - you don't care about ghost position here because you're supposed to be always keeping the ghost scared

 <h2 id="12227407175834cc50274fb425cf4e2d"></h2>